PandaSekh/PandaSekh_OldBlog/_posts/2021-01-15-react-commenting-system-part-3.md

 Pretty self-explanatory, this will render an Emoji with a counter on top of it. `onIncrease` is a callback for the `onClick` event.

 Before continuing I feel the need to explain the difference between these two components, because there might be some confusion on why I had to pass and call two different callbacks both for the `onClick` event.
 The difference is quite simple.
 As you saw in the screenshot in the beginning of the article, there will be a box with "unselected" emojis, and a row of selected emojis with a counter on them (see [the demo](https://react-commenting-system.vercel.app/) if this isn't clear).
 So, we'll use the `Emoji` component for the unselected emojis.
-It's callback will create a new object in the database and start it's counter at 1.
+Its callback will create a new object in the database and start its counter at 1.
 Also, it will remove the emoji from the unselected box and move it to the row of selected ones.
 The `EmojiWithCounter` is the component used to render the selected emojis.

 ![The Different Emojis](/assets/img/react-commenting/difference.png)